vitvly/luaclj/README.md

 # luaclj

-This is a Lua-to-Clojure code translator.
+This is a Lua-to-Clojure parser.
 It takes Lua source code string as an input and produces eval'able Clojure code.

 # Usage
 In project.clj: